splunk/observability-workshop/docs/smartagent/connect-info.md

 ## Find your AWS/EC2 IP Address

-In preparation for the workshop, SignalFx has prepared an Ubuntu Linux instance in AWS/EC2.
+In preparation for the workshop, Splunk has prepared an Ubuntu Linux instance in AWS/EC2.

 To get access to the instance that you will be using in the workshop please visit the URL to access the Google Sheet provided by the workshop leader.